sustainable home

 • Ecos Pet Stain & Odor Remover

-• Rocco & Roxie Stain & Odor Eliminator – this Utah-based company product has over 110K positive reviews on Amazon.
+• Rocco & Roxie Stain & Odor Eliminator – This enzyme-based carpet cleaner has over 110K positive reviews on Amazon.
 I’ve used it and it works magically.
 It has been certified safe for all carpets, earning the Seal of Approval by the trusted Carpet and Rug Institute (CRI).
 The only thing I’m not a fan of is that their ingredients listed are super vague, and when I emailed asking for specifics, they declined, saying that it was proprietary information.

 The AKC recommends two recipes for DIY pet stain remover: